African Student Union

 Filipino Ugnayan Student Organization considers cultural identity, self-esteem, academic performance, and the holistic development of the Filipino/Filipino-American student.
 We believe that awareness and an appreciation of one's culture are important to one's identity.
 We strive to provide our members with opportunities to learn more about themselves and the beauty of the Filipino culture.
 We are also an organization focused on assisting students of Filipino descent academically, socially, and educationally.
 FUSO is here to support not only the Filipino/Filipino-American students on campus, but all students who have interest in learning about the Filipino culture and discovering interconnections between the Filipino culture with other cultures.

 General meeting is every Tuesday at 12:15 p.m. in Serra Hall 211.

-For more information, please contact Aly Zamora at email@example.com.
+For more information, please contact Alisa Mackesy at firstname.lastname@example.org.